yushaushaibu/seasons-app/README.md

 `Seasons App`
-An app that displays the seasons according to the month and region.
+displays the seasons according to the month and region.

 `Component`
 is a function or class that generates HTML-like syntax (JSX) to display to the user and handles user input using `event handlers`.